 4.30 Brewery Yard is currently occupied by a single storey industrial and office unit of the 1970s, Aviation House.
 A brick and flint facing to The Street displays an attempt to reflect the traditional architecture of the locality, but the overall profile of the building is clearly industrial and it makes no real contribution to the wider character of the Conservation Area.
-The site probably represents an opportunity for redevelopment, though scale of replacement buildings should remain relatively modest.
+The site probably represents an opportunity for redevelopment, though it is important that the scale of replacement buildings should remain relatively modest.